IfeeIhappy/Dipshitz/index.md

-# Hi 👋 I'm Tyler Robertson.
+# Hi 👋 I'm Tyler.

-I write about how to use technology for work and play, with a focus on tools that are accessible to tinkerers of all experience levels.
+Here are some things that I wrote for you.